kjd/idna/README.md

   `unknown_codepoint` or `bidi_unknown_direction` error codes) even
   though the tables know about it.

+* **Thread safety and free-threaded Python**.
+The library holds no mutable global state — the lookup tables are read-only — so all functions may be called concurrently from multiple threads, and the incremental codec classes keep their state per instance.
+The test suite runs on free-threaded CPython builds (`3.14t`) with the GIL disabled and includes a concurrency test.

 * **Emoji**.
 It is an occasional request to support emoji domains in this library.
 Encoding of symbols like emoji is expressly prohibited by the IDNA technical standard, and emoji domains are broadly phased